lasarobotics/FTCVision/README.md

 compile project(':ftc-visionlib')
 compile project(':opencv-java')
 ```
-- Copy in Vision opmodes (optional but recommended) from the FTCVision directory into your opmode directory.
+- Copy in Vision opmodes (those that end in `VisionSample.java`) from the FTCVision directory into your opmode directory.
+- Run and test the code!
+Let us know if you encounter any difficulties.

 ## Status
 This library is currently under insanely active development.
 We're in the **Beta** phase right now.
 If you have any questions or would like to help, send a note to `smo-key` (contact info on profile).
 Thank you!